zomars/lab/content/posts/2021/optimize-github-actions-with-cache/optimize-github-actions-with-cache.md

 summary: >-
   GitHub Actions is an awesome and very powerful tool.
-  Let's explore workflow running time optimizations with caching `node_modules` and production build artifacts.
+  Let's explore workflow running time optimizations with caching node_modules and production build artifacts.
-  We will be using _Dependency Cache_ GH Actions feature driven by `actions/cache`.
+  We will be using "Dependency Cache" GH Actions feature driven by "actions/cache".
-  Hint: as always, cache invalidation is a `key`.
+  Hint: as always, cache invalidation is a key.
 ---

 This blog is very new and quite empty (less than 20 pages) and yet I was experiencing